jangler/pokecrystal/fate-readme.txt

 This ROM hack of Pokémon Crystal does not alter the core content of the game, but alters many of the game mechanics in order to challenge the player.

-Most importantly, when you white out, that's game over.
 For best results, no save scumming!

 Evolution and experience
 ------------------------